finbourne/scheduler-sdk-java/sdk/docs/JobsApi.md

 > JobRunResult getRunHistory(runId)

-[EXPERIMENTAL] GetRunHistory: Get the history for a single job run
+GetRunHistory: Get the history for a single job run

 ### Example